Munyawera-Fils/Add-Fetch-student-login-using-motoko/README.md

 # pre requisite : https://github.com/Munyawera-Fils/Login-with-idenity-idenity

-You must created project using dfx new sample before merge this codes. this si for education purpose.
+You must created project using dfx new sample before merge this codes. this is for education purpose.

 let's break down the code and explain what's going on: